 Student Kairos Place

-Students have used the time to start or continue work on senior thesis writing projects, prepare material for conference presentations, work on scripts for theater shows (Michael Bodner and Elizabeth Gannaway), develop teaching curriculum, and prepare collaborative work for publication.
+Students have used the time to start or continue work on senior thesis writing projects, prepare material for conference presentations, work on scripts for theater shows, develop teaching curriculum, and prepare collaborative work for publication.
 Nels Akerson and Judy Mullet worked together on “Healing the Past Through Story”, published in the journal Adult Learning.
+In 2017, Nicole Litwiller and Luke Litwiller produced a collaborative poetry, music, and painting project, "Oscillations" that was presented in Common Grounds and in downtown Harrisonburg at The Lady Jane.
 Some Kairos work informs future thinking and writing.
 For instance, Joel Nofziger’s thoughts behind his 2013 Kairos project evolved into the column, “History Writ Large” published in Pennsylvania Mennonite Heritage in January 2014.
 Madalynn Payne shared her computer science project, an interactive artwork that involved poetry writing, musical composition, coding, and 2-dimensional design, with student in creative writing and music classes at East Hardy High School, her alma mater.

 Erin Nafziger: Give yourself the freedom to pursue a passion, project, and/or idea free from restrictions and in a beautiful place!